-Education Health Care Plans (EHCPs) are the Government's new version of Statements.
-They work in a very similar way, in that they entitle the young person to access provision and support stated within the document
+Education/Health Care Plans (or Statements) Education Health Care Plans (EHCPs) entitle the young person to access provision and support stated within the document.
 These are drafted very carefully in a process which involves the young person, their family, and all the professionals involved.
 Support for children with EHCPs can involve each of the types and levels of support listed on the previous page.

-- The school (or you) can request that the Local Authority carry out a statutory assessment of your child's needs.
-This is a legal process and you can find more details about this in the Local Authority (LA) based Local Offer, on the Wandsworth web site: www.wandsworth.gov.uk - After the school have sent in the request to the Local Authority (with a lot of information about your child, including some from you), they will decide whether they think your child's needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
-If this is the case they will ask you and all professionals involved with your child to write a report outlining your child's needs.
-If they do not think your child needs this, they will ask the school to continue with the support at the previous level. - After the reports have all been sent in the Local Authority will decide if your child's needs are severe, complex and lifelong and that they need more than 20 hours of support in school to make good progress.
-If this is the case they will write an EHC Plan.
-If this is not the case, they will ask the school to continue with the support at the previous level and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible. - The EHC Plan will outline the number of hours of individual/small group support your child will receive from the LA and how the support should be used and what strategies must be put in place.
-It will also have long and short term goals for your child. - The additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child. - The teacher will have the highest possible expectations for your child and all pupils in their class. - All teaching is based on building on what your child already knows can do and can understand.
-This information is gained from very detailed information, obtained from observations and detailed assessments. - Putting in place different ways of teaching so that your child is fully involved in learning in class.
-This will involve things like using more practical learning or providing different resources adapted for your child. - Putting in place specific strategies (some of which will have been suggested by the speech and language therapist) to enable your child to access the learning task - Annual Reviews, including the speech and language therapist, which will always consider the progress your child has made and whether they are ready to return to their Home School. - A Home School contact book in which the learning in school and at home is shared can be set up.
+The school (or you) can request that the Local Authority carry out a statutory assessment of your child's needs.
+This is a legal process and you can find more details about this in the Local Authority (LA) based Local Offer, on the Wandsworth web site: www.wandsworth.gov.uk After the school have sent in the request to the Local Authority (with a lot of information about your child, including some from you), they will decide whether they think your child's needs (as described in the paperwork provided), seem complex enough to need a statutory assessment.
+If this is the case they will ask you and all professionals involved with your child to write a report outining your child's needs.
+If they do not think your child needs this, they will ask the school to continue with the support at the previous level.
+After the reports have all been sent in the Local Authority will decide if your child's needs are severe, complex and lifelong and that they need more than 20 hours of support in school to make good progress.
+If this is the case, they will ask the school to continue with the support at the previous level and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.
+The EHC Plan will outline the number of hours of individual/small group support your child with whole class learning, run individual programmes or run small groups including your child.
+The additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.
+The teacher will have the highest possible expectations for your child and all pupils in their class.
+All teaching is based on building on what your child already knows can do and can understand.
+This information is gained from very detailed information, obtained from observations and detailed assessments.
+Putting in place bifferent ways of teaching so that your child have been suggested by the Children whose learning needs are: • Severe, complex and lifelong • Need more than 20 hours of support in school